We are one of the eight churches that make up the Dorking & Horsham Methodist Circuit

 The Roman empire, whether under a single ruler or not, eventually crumbled and faded away.
 The Church has already survived longer than the Roman empire and will continue to do so under the headship of Jesus.
 Our circuit and our local churches are a part of that worldwide community of Christians.
 And each one of us has our contribution to make.
 Teamwork – that's where our strength lies.

-The Circuit Meeting (the governing body of the Circuit) meets next at London Road Methodist Church, Horsham, at 7.30 pm on Thursday 25 September 2014.
+The Circuit Meeting (the governing body of the Circuit) meets next at Effingham Methodist Church at 7.30 pm on Thursday 12 March 2015.

 The Circuit in turn is part of the South-East District of the Methodist Church, which embraces much of Surrey, Sussex and Kent, and parts of Hampshire and Berkshire.
 Our Circuit is in what is known as the Western Area of the District.